nf-core/website/markdown/developers/adding_pipelines.md

+---
+title: Adding a new pipeline
+subtitle: Follow this walkthrough to add a new pipeline to nf-core.
+---

 # Before you start
 So, you want to add a new pipeline to nf-core - brilliant!
 Before you start typing, check that you're happy with the following points: